 Home

-What the Robot Saw (2020)
+What the Robot Saw (2020 and 2025)

 Side by side deep-learning-generated images of male and female versions of a young adult.
 Male caption: Calm-Looking Male, 20–28.
 Female caption: Confused-Looking Female, 23–31.